hunteke/temoa/docs/source/Documentation.rst

 :math:`{LTC}_{p \in P,t \in T,v \in V}`

-Similar to LifetimeLoan, this parameter specifies the total useful life of technology, years.
+Similar to LifetimeLoan, this parameter specifies the total useful life of a given technology in years.
 If not specified, the default is 30 years.

 .. _ParamMaxCapacity: